 All of the instructions are still relevant today and I’ve included all of my tips, tricks, and recipes to create beautiful fabrics in hundreds of colours and values (gradations).
 I don’t’ like wasting products so my approach uses every drop of dye without any unnecessary waste, which is both better for the environment and saves you money.

-These fabric dyeing 101 instructions are available both as a printed book and ebook (just $2.99) for anyone wanting to learn how to dye cotton fabrics (for sewing and quilting) at home using Procion MX dyes.
+These fabric dyeing 101 instructions are intended for anyone wanting to learn how to dye cotton fabrics (for sewing and quilting) at home using Procion MX dyes.
 These dyes, often used for tie-dyeing and custom quilt-making and sewing fabrics, are inexpensive and readily available.

 by Melissa J. Will